 “That does not mean, though, that she gets to decide on things, because at the end of the day, she is still a child.
 As the parent, you decide, but now include her in the thought process and open up for conversation to prepare her for the future.”

-Help your seven-year-old to think independently
+Help your child to think independently

 The days of “I know better than you” or “just listen to what I say” are over.
 The harder you try to keep your child under your thumb, the more aggressive she will become.